wurli/ark.nvim/README.md

     system which would be some work to reimplement in Neovim.
 I'm up for this, but not before rewriting the plugin.

-*   No debugger for the same reasons
+*   No debugger for the same reasons.

 *   You can't turn off syntax highlighting in the console input text.
 Some might like this but I'm not sure I do.